Hydra (oboe trio)

 The work falls into three large segments, fast-slow-fast, each dividing into four sub-sections.
 Extended techniques are prominent, including double trills, bent tones and multiphonics.
 The players read from score.

-Hydra was written for the Montana Double Reed Trio: Cynthia Green and Ken Decker, oboes; Roger MacDonald, English horn.
-It was a fine ensemble, but as far as I know it played exactly three concerts, one of which was the premiere of this work at the 1985 International Double Reed Society Convention in Boulder, Co.
+Hydra was written for the Montana Double Reed Trio of Green, Decker and MacDonald.
+It was a fine ensemble, which as far as I know played exactly three concerts, one of which was the premiere of this work at the 1985 International Double Reed Society Convention in Boulder, Co.